 - Make the Crisp Topping: In a bowl, add all-purpose flour, rolled oats, brown sugar, chopped nuts, salt and coconut oil.
 Mix to combine until it starts to clump together.
 If the mixture is too loose to clump, add about 1 tsp of coconut oil until it comes together.
 Store in the refrigerator while you prepare the Strawberry.
 You can also make it ahead of time (2-3 days), store it in air tight container and keep it in the refrigerator.

 - Prepare the Strawberry: Wash the Strawberry and cut into quarters.
 Taste the Strawberry to know if you need to add more or less sugar.
 Transfer in a bowl then add sugar, cornstarch, lemon zest and Strawberry jam (if using).
 Make sure to measure the Strawberry Jam properly (spoon and level).
 If you add too much jam, the mixture will be too overwhelming and ‘jammy’ to eat.
 We are only adding extra jam to thicken the mixture.
 Mix to distribute the cornstarch and sugar.
-Adjust the sugar depending on how sweet the Strawberry but do not add too much sugar as you might end up with a jam which is really not pleasant to eat with the crisp.
+Adjust the sugar depending on how sweet the Strawberry but do not add too much sugar especially if adding strawberry jam.

 - Divide: Divide the Strawberry mixture between two 2 x 4 inch ramekin.
 Top with crisp topping.

 - Bake for 30 – 35 minutes or until bubbly.
-It is important to wait for the stage where the Blueberry mixture becomes bubbly because this is a sign that the sauce has start to reduce and the sugar and cornstarch fully dissolved which will result to a thick sauce.
+It is important to wait for the stage where the Strawberry mixture becomes bubbly because this is a sign that the sauce has start to reduce and the sugar and cornstarch fully dissolved which will result to a thick sauce.
 At 15 minutes time, cover the top with aluminum foil to avoid the topping from browning too much.
-Almond flour and coconut oil cooks faster than when using regular flour.
-If using all-purpose flour and butter, you may not need to cover it.
-But nonetheless, check if the topping is browning too soon and cover with aluminum foil as needed.

 - Let Cool for about 30 minutes to allow the sauce to thicken.

 - Serve: Dust with confectioners sugar (optional) and top with Vanilla ice cream, a MUST if I may say 🙂